MIC-DKFZ/medicaldetectiontoolkit/README.md

 <p align="center"><img src="assets/annotations.png"  width=85%></p><br>

+The framework further handles two types of pixel-wise annotations:

+1. A label map with individual ROIs identified by increasing label values, accompanied by a vector containing in each position the class target for the lesion with the corresponding label (for this mode set get_rois_from_seg_flag = False when calling ConvertSegToBoundingBoxCoordinates in your Data Loader).
+2. A binary label map.
+There is only one foreground class and single lesions are not identified.
+All lesions have the same class target (foreground).
+In this case the Dataloader runs a Connected Component Labelling algorithm to create processable lesion - class target pairs on the fly (for this mode set get_rois_from_seg_flag = True when calling ConvertSegToBoundingBoxCoordinates in your Data Loader).

 ## Prediction pipeline
 This framework provides an inference module, which automatically handles patching of inputs, and tiling, ensembling, and weighted consolidation of output predictions:<br><br><br>
 <img src="assets/prediction_pipeline.png" ><br><br>